FEniCS/governance/governance.md

 active in the Council.

-The Council reserves the right to eject current Members if they are deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.
+The Council reserves the right to eject current Members if they are deemed to be actively harmful to the Project’s well-being, and attempts at communication and conflict resolution have failed.